Estimated read time: 4 minutes

 How to write a good resignation letter

-Before you sit down to write anything, you should think through your decision to leave your current role.
+Before you sit down to write anything, you should think through your decision about leaving your current job.
 Once you’re confident that seeking a new opportunity is the right move for you, the next step is to download the Robert Half Salary Guide so you can benchmark your remuneration package options and growth opportunities against the UK hiring market.

 Taking these initial steps will put you on firm ground to negotiate any counter offers from current employers and give you added confidence in your decision.
 It’s also a good idea to have another job lined up before you resign so that you can transition seamlessly into a new role without any delays.

 Although you can easily pull together a generic letter, it’s far more useful to create a tailored one.
 Try following this template resignation letter structure to ensure you include all the essential components: